argonautproject/us-core-patient-data-feed/README.md

 1. Laboratory observations for a specific patient (123456)
 2. Laboratory diagnostic reports for the same patient

-The `criteria` element contains the canonical URL for the US Core Patient Data Feed topic.
+The `criteria` element contains the canonical URL for the Patient Data Feed topic.
 The `_criteria` element uses extensions to specify the filters for each resource type.
 This approach allows for multiplexing different resource types within a single subscription.

 The server would process this request based on its supported features and either accept the subscription or reject it if it doesn't support the requested filters or resources.